Paul-E-max/Com_port/README.md

 2. Create a shortcut to ProjectRelabel.exe on your desktop
 3. Product names, baudrates and commands for getting product ID are held in COMport.CSV
 4. Start the application using the shortcut
-5. Select the product and port from there drop down boxes
+5. Select the product and port from their drop-down boxes
 6. The baudrate should be filled in by the contents of COMport.CSV
 7. Click on the Connect button and wait for the button to go green

 ![](Documents/COMport_connected.png)

 # Build and Test